mitmedialab/unhangout-old/INSTALLATION.md

     writeable by the user running the Node process.
 Relative paths will be appended to the application root.
 Default is ``logs``.

+  - ``UNHANGOUT_HANGOUT_URLS_WARNING``: Throw a warning dialog on event pages when the number of farmed Hangout URLs available (as detailed in [DEVELOPMENT.md](DEVELOPMENT.md), Hangout Creation section) falls below this number.
+Default is 10, set to 0 to disable the warning.

   - ``TESTING_SELENIUM_PATH``: The path to "selenium-server-standalone.jar",
     required to run tests with selenium.